Howes, the landmine-sniffing rat, has just started her new job clearing the deadly legacy of conflict in Cambodia.

 "He was passionate about the landmine cause," remembers Pat Phillips, Christopher's sister.

-Now, 25 years later, Howes, the HeroRAT, is joining a team of landmine-sniffing rats working in Cambodia with MAG.
+25 years later, Howes, the HeroRAT, joined a team of landmine-sniffing rats working in Cambodia with MAG.

 Howes was trained by APOPO, a Belgian charity that made international news last year when its landmine-sniffing rat Magawa won a PDSA Gold Medal bravery award.
 Magawa retired earlier this month.